E-waste — a toxic waste stream where valuable finite resources are lost

 - The brand owner must provide software which deletes data from the device securely and free of charge, so that the product can be recirculated without risk of data leakage.

-- The brand owner is responsible for offering take-back options at end of life.
+- The brand owner is responsible for offering take-back options for discarded products.

 - Mobile products must be durable and endure high and low temperatures.